Meta-Router: Bridging Gold-standard and Preference-based Evaluations in Large Language Model Routing: Integrative LLM Routing through Causal Meta-learners

-The causal identification assumptions such as consistency and unconfoundedness are satisfied under the \hyperref[proc:ros2]{Causal Data Generation Process}.
-However, the positivity assumption on the propensity score, i.e., $p(s)\in(\epsilon,1-\epsilon)$ for some constant $\epsilon>0$, may be violated when the supports of $\mathscr{Q}$ and $\mathscr{Q}'$ do not coincide.
-In particular, violation occurs if there exists a region of $q$ such that $f_{\mathscr{Q}}(q)>0$ while $f_{\mathscr{Q}'}(q)=0$, or vice versa.
+The causal identification assumptions such as consistency and unconfoundedness could be naturally satisfied under the \hyperref[proc:ros2]{Causal DGP}. {In particular, under the data collection procedure considered in this paper (c.f., $\mathsection$\ref{sec:praticaldeployment}), the no unmeasured confounders is satisfied, whenever there is no unobserved random variable, other than the query $s$, jointly affecting both the treatment assignment mechanism and the outcome.} On the other hand, the positivity assumption on the propensity score, i.e., $p(s)\in(\epsilon,1-\epsilon)$ for some constant $\epsilon>0$, may be violated when the supports of $\mathscr{Q}$ and $\mathscr{Q}'$ do not coincide.
+In particular, violation occurs if there exists a region of $q$ such that $f_{\mathscr{Q}}(s)>0$ while $f_{\mathscr{Q}'}(s)=0$, or vice versa.
 In such cases, our proposed method remains valid after a data truncation step: we estimate $\Delta(\cdot)$ only within the samples in the overlapped region of supports.
 We defer a detailed discussion of this truncation-based extension to future work in $\mathsection$\ref{sec:tmr}.